orcc/rvccaltut/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l02Nondeterminism/README.md

 	action In2: [x] ==> Out: [x] end end
 ```
 This actor merges two input streams into one output.
-However, from the description we cannot know how actor will behave if there are valid tokens on both input ports at the same time.
+The first action takes a token from the input ```In1``` and sends it to the output ```Out```.
+The second one does the same but for the input ```In2```.
+However, from the description we cannot know how actor will behave if there are tokens available on both input ports at the same time.
 The order of output tokens will be undefined.
 This behavior is called *nondeterministic*.